wickercar/foundry-ai-text-importer/README.md

 - Download and install this module via the [FoundryVTT Add-on Module Marketplace](https://foundryvtt.com/packages/modules "FoundryVTT Modules")
 - Open the AI Monster Importer with the button at the top of the Actors tab
 - (Do this once) You will be prompted for your OpenAI API key, enter it and click "Save and Validate"
-- Copy-paste a monster text block into the
+- Copy-paste a monster text block into the box and click "Submit"

 Thats it!